mindspore-ai/docs/tutorials/source_en/advanced/static_graph_expert_programming.md

 MindSpore already supports the Vmap feature.
 A detailed description of Vmap can be found in [Automatic Vectorization Vmap](https://www.mindspore.cn/tutorials/experts/en/master/vmap/vmap.html).

 A code sample that uses Vmap to replace a for loop to process batch data to optimize compilation performance is shown below:

+The running results of the above code are as follows (the actual time consumption is related to the hardware environment, and the following data is for reference only):

 ```python
 import numpy as np